“There just isn’t enough time in the day!”

 And one of the biggest lessons I’ve learned so far is this:

 That in order to create more time in our days we have to give time to ourselves first.
 This is my secret trick.
 We have to demonstrate to the universe that we trust there is enough time by keeping some of it for ourselves – every day.
 I call this tithing your time.

-It is amazing to me how much calmer, more relaxed, and more spacious my days are when I meditate or do yoga in the morning.
-So much so that I believe tithing your time is a necessary part to ending the cycle of rushing and finally break free from “time is the enemy” thinking for good.
+It is amazing to me how much calmer, more relaxed, and more spacious my days are when I take this time for myself.
+So much so that I believe tithing your time is a necessary part to ending the cycle of rushing and finally break free from ‘time is the enemy’ thinking for good.